-By the end of spring quarter of the third year the student must form a dissertation committee, and select a dissertation topic and three areas of specialization for exams relating to the dissertation topic developed in consultation with the committee.
-At this time the student should also have completed the foreign language requirement.
+By the end of the spring quarter of the second (PhD-only) or third (MA/PhD) year the student must form a dissertation committee and select a dissertation topic and three areas of specialization for exams relating to the dissertation topic developed in consultation with the committee.

-By the end of the fall quarter of the fourth year the student must pass a written exam administered by the dissertation committee covering the three areas of specialization and pass an oral defense of a written prospectus.
+By the end of the fall quarter of the third (PhD-only) or fourth (MA/PhD) year the student must pass a written exam administered by the dissertation committee covering the three areas of specialization and pass an oral defense of a written prospectus.
 The student will then file for advancement to candidacy.
 In the remainder of the fourth, and through the fifth, sixth and, if necessary, the seventh year the student will complete the writing of the dissertation based on original research and then successfully defend it orally before the dissertation committee upon completion.
+The student must complete the foreign language requirement prior to the 16.5 10.00 1 dissertation defense.

-Foreign Language Requirement
+Foreign Language Requirement:

-All candidates for the Ph.D. degree, prior to Advancement to Candidacy, must demonstrate reading "proficiency" or "competency," not necessarily "fluency," in a foreign language.
-The standard is "reading knowledge."
-This is a general requirement for the Ph.D. degree; thus, any language courses that a student takes must be in addition to the required seventeen Film and Media Studies core and elective courses for the MA/Ph.D. degree or the required eleven Film and Media Studies core and elective courses for the Ph.D.-only degree.
+All candidates for the Ph.D. degree must demonstrate proficiency in a second language before receiving their degree.
+The standard is reading knowledge, and the required level of proficiency will be determined by the dissertation chair and approved by the departmental graduate committee.
+This is a general requirement for the Ph.D. degree; thus, any language courses that a student takes must be in addition to the required 17 Film and Media Studies core and elective courses for the MA/Ph.D. degree or the required 11 Film and Media Studies core and elective courses for the Ph.D.-only degree.
 (Units taken to fulfill this requirement do not count towards the degree).
-You can complete this requirement in the following ways:
+Students can complete this requirement in the following ways:

-(l) Completion of a language course at Level 6 (i.e., 6 quarters of study) with a minimum grade of B+; or,

-- (2) Completion of an upper-division literature course conducted in the foreign language with a minimum grade of B+; or, - (3) Completion of a reading course for graduate students (e.g. French 6 or 11A-B, German 2G or 6 and Spanish 6) with a minimum grade of B+. - (4) Alternatives such as petitioning for fulfillment based on previous equivalent to level 6 coursework and/or language proficiency; summer immersion courses; Fulbright study; successfully passing a Foreign Language Evaluation Exam at reading proficiency level as administered and determined by the respective language department (see relevant contacts on graduate program website); or completing a Foreign Language and Area Studies Fellowships (FLAS) which can be discussed with your advisor and approved by petition to graduate committee.
+- a.
+Completion of a language course at the intermediate level (4-6) with a minimum grade of B+; or, - b.
+Completion of an upper-division literature course conducted in a foreign language with a minimum grade of B+; or, - c.
+Completion of a foreign language reading course for graduate students with a minimum grade of B+; or, - d.
+Passing a Foreign Language Evaluation Exam at reading proficiency level as administered and determined by the respective language department (see relevant contacts on graduate program - e.
+Alternatives such as petitioning for fulfillment based on previous coursework and/or language proficiency; Fulbright study; successfully passing or completing a Foreign Language and Area Studies Fellowship (FLAS); online courses from an approved institution; or other options as determined by your faculty advisor and approved by petition to Graduate Committee.